By Chet Williamson

 By far the favorite hi-hat stand in this era was thee Walberg & Auge model #502, also known as the original Krupa model Slingerland Hi-hat.
-The #502 remained popular well into the late 50s, when drum manufactures began making their own hi-hat stands, pedals and hardware.”
+The #502 remained popular well into the late '50s, when drum manufacturers began making their own hi-hat stands, pedals and hardware.”

 Drum making in